 What are the Elden Ring system requirements?
 Soulsborne games are brutally hard – for some – but what might be harder is getting Elden Ring to run at ultra settings, given its lofty RAM demands.

-Elden Ring will support a maximum resolution of native 4K, HDR, and frame rates of up to 60fps.
-Unfortunately, it appears that FromSoftware has implemented a frame rate cap, as it did previously with its previous game, Sekiro: Shadows Die Twice.
-It’s likely that this will be circumvented through mods, and they’re not difficult to install, so it’s not a major obstacle to overcome for one of the best PC games.
+Elden Ring supports a maximum resolution of native 4K with HDR and frame rates of up to 60fps.
+Unfortunately, FromSoftware has implemented a frame rate cap, as it did previously with its previous game, Sekiro: Shadows Die Twice.
+As usual, this is circumvented through mods, and they’re not difficult to install, so it’s not a major obstacle to overcome for one of the best PC games.

 Intel Core i5-8400

 |AMD Radeon RX 580